Nothing is more useful to a sales manager than a sales pipeline chart that gives a comprehensive view of the funnel.

 12 Must Have Charts For Your Salesforce Dashboard

 Download the FREE eBook today from our website

 Let’s stick with our assumption that right now we’re in the middle of October.

 However, what are these deals doing here on the sales pipeline chart?
 The ones with the close date in September.

 Unless you have a time turner, these deals aren’t going to close in September!

 But we see this very often.
 Open opportunities with close dates in the past.
-Either those deals have already closed and the opportunity stage hasn’t been updated.
-Or, the close date needs to be moved because they are still open.
+Either those deals have already closed and the opportunity stage has not been updated.
+Or, the close date needs to be moved because the opportunities are still open.